I hope you enjoy reading the blog post.

 In this article, you’re going to learn 13 online dating photo tips that will help you line up your most attractive photos for Tinder, Bumble, or any other dating app or site, so you can meet higher quality women than ever before.

-And if you're not that hot, don't worry – keep reading for how to be magnetic and irresistible to women, no matter what you look like.
-And since most schools don’t teach how to take a good Tinder photo, you’ll find plenty of examples of good picture ideas for guys you can use for inspiration.
+And since most schools don’t teach how to take a good Tinder photo, you'll find plenty of good ideas for you can use for inspiration.

 Let’s get started!

 #1 First Impressions Are More Than Skin Deep